rsdoiel/sqlish/README.md

 # Overview

 It occurred to me that JavaScript's chaining function calls would make it pretty easy to generate valid SQL statements.
-It offers the possibility for handling SQL dialect differences cleanly (e.g. MySQL versus SQLite quote escaping).
+It offers the possibility for handling SQL dialect differences cleanly (e.g.
+MySQL versus SQLite quote escaping).
 I recently tried this approach in another project and it worked well.
-After doing a checking npmjs.org for other SQL generators I found I liked my approach best and thought others might too.
+After doing a checking npmjs.org for other SQL generators I found I liked my approach best and thought others might too. sqlish is work as a NodeJS module as well as in web browser supporting SQLite and the MongoDB shell.

 ## Advantages?